codingshot/near-ecosystem/README.md

 Explainer: Crunchbase, Dappradar, Canny.io, Reddit all on chain and permissionless
 ## 🥅 Goal
--Reflect the most honest and up to date information about the NEAR ecosystem -Be a source of truth for real analytics & growth in the NEAR ecosystem and for feedback for founders, product owners, business development professionals, and new users
+- Reflect the most honest and up to date information about the NEAR ecosystem
+- Be a source of truth for real analytics & growth in the NEAR ecosystem and for feedback for founders, product owners, business development professionals, and new users
--Be permissionless and indexable database with no single point of failure
+- Be permissionless and indexable database with no single point of failure

 # How to Submit